pattichis/projects/Colab-tutorial-list.md

 # List of Required Google Colab Tutorials

 #1.
-Dataset Tutorial
+Dataset Tutorial:

-:   Provide sufficient information to define all elements of a dataset:
+Provide sufficient information to define all elements of a dataset:

     -   Explain how to setup a dataset using Google Drive.
 Explain the directory structure and provide any zip, unzip commands.
     -   Provide code to play audio, display image, or play video based on what you are doing.
     -   Describe what the inputs are.
 Is it 1D/2D/3D NumPy array?
     -   Describe what the output labels are: What are the categories?
     -   Describe how to extend the dataset.
 Show how to download and add an audio, image, or a plain video to the dataset.
     -   Explain how to setup the training, validation, and testing datasets.

 #2.
-Model Description Tutorial
+Model Description Tutorial:

-:   Provide sufficient information to access all elements of the model:
+Provide sufficient information to access all elements of the model:

-    Load a model
+    Load a model:

-    :   Give Python code of how to load a pretrained model.
+        Give Python code of how to load a pretrained model.
 You may want to use `wget` from a GitHub account.

     Save a model
     :   Give Python code of how to save your model.

     Number of parameters